 Start your day with an energetic run over to The Country Club for an early morning class.
 Enjoy a delicious buffet breakfast in Cove Cafe followed by a stroll through The Marine Village where you'll discover a variety of specialty shops including fashion boutiques, art galleries, restaurants and cafes.
-Stop for a coffee and marvel at the amazing array of spectacular boats housed in the world-class marina, before finishing your morning with a round of golf on The Palms, Sanctuary Cove's championship golf courses which has recently undertaken an $8.8 million overhaul by internationally recognised designer Ross Watson.
+Stop for a coffee and marvel at the amazing array of spectacular boats housed in the world-class marina, before finishing your morning with a round of golf on The Palms, Sanctuary Cove's championship golf courses which rivalling some of the best golf courses in Australia having been designed by internationally recognised designer Ross Watson.

 Enjoy a pre dinner drink in The Verandah Bar before relishing in a delicious dinner in the Resort's signature restaurant, The Fireplace.
 Reminiscent of a private dining room in a large manor house, The Fireplace offers contemporary provincial style wood fired cuisine featuring the best quality locally sourced produce.
 Guests will delight in ambience of The Fireplace and the theatrics of having chefs prepare meals in front of their eyes in the wood fired ovens.
 An after dinner stroll along the boardwalk overlooking the marina is the perfect way to end a perfect evening.

 To celebrate the opening of Sanctuary Cove, five days of celebrations were held over the second weekend in January in 1988.
 International acts Frank Sinatra and Whitney Houston headlined the two main concerts at the event which also saw performances from The Boy From Oz's Peter Allen and legendary vocalist Julie Anthony amongst others.
 By day the entertainment line-up continued, showcasing the best of the Sanctuary Cove lifestyle with a full program of ultimate sporting events.